malmiteria/super-alternative-to-super/conversation/README.md

 It however can jump sideways in the inheritance tree. allowing for same level class to still specialize one another.
 For this scenario, today, we rely on the order in which class are inherited.
+This is usefull when for some reason it is not possible to make a class inherit from another at definition time.

 feature 3 (of super + MRO): dependency injection / inheritance tree alteration If you wanna inject a class wherever in some pre existing class inheritance tree, you can through the use of some clever new classes.